• Skip to primary navigation

 • Bake and serve.

 • And then, last summer, I discovered this mint pesto.
-I was never a fan of mint (except in tea), I was not sure I really wanted a pesto which tasted of mint.
+I was never a fan of mint (except in tea), and I was not sure I really wanted a pesto that tasted of mint.

 • I can definitely say that this pesto totally changed my attitude towards mint.

-• It is so good, we eat it not only the traditional way with pasta, but I even smear it on bread and use it as a flavoring agent for several other dishes, like soups, salad dressings, vegetable stews, polenta, bread, etc.
+• It is so good that we eat it not only the traditional way with pasta, but I even smear it on bread and use it as a flavoring agent for several other dishes, like soups, salad dressings, vegetable stews, polenta, bread, etc.

 • The quantities I gave you for the pesto will make more than you need for the nibbles.
-Place the pesto into small jars, about 3 or 4 depending on size.
-Freeze the jars and defrost as needed.
+Place the pesto into small jars, about 3 or 4, depending on size.
+Freeze the jars and defrost them as needed.

 • You could use any kind of pesto you like.
 I often make these puff pastry bites with wild garlic pesto.